 6. How much will an official translation cost me?

 Cost depends on the type of document and length.
 Some translators calculate the price by the word, regardless of the type of translation (legal, medical, technical, business, etc), which can work for or against you depending on what you need to translate.

 Other translators prepare an estimation based on the word count and project complexity.
 As seeing the document is vital to determine cost, you might be asked to send your document before you will be given a price.
 In such cases, it can be unfair to expect that your description via phone or email is sufficient to demand a quick quote.
 What might seem like a simple, two-page translation could take several hours for a technical topic, however.
 To avoid an unfavourable situation where either the translator ends up out-of-pocket or your price is unexpectedly pushed up, it can be easier to comply with the translator’s requests.

 7. What is an apostille?

-An important element your document may require is called an ‘Apostille’ or equivalent.
+An important element your document may require is an Apostille or equivalent.
 An apostille is a special stamp that certifies the validity of a document within countries that participate in the Hague Convention of 1961.

-If your country isn’t signed up, there may be an equivalent version for authenticating or legalising documents; certain countries must provide other authentication methods such as special stamps, security ribbons, watermarked papers and so on.
+If your country isn’t party to the treaty, there may be an equivalent version for authenticating or legalizing documents; certain countries must provide other authentication methods such as special stamps, security ribbons, watermarked papers and so on.

 In some cases, you will need to authenticate the document that needs official translation.
 Authentication provides evidence to authorities in another country that the foreign document is legal.